dart-lang/site-www/README.md

 $ jekyll serve --livereload
 ```

-To view the generated site open [localhost:4000](http://localhost:4000) in a browser.
+To view the generated site open [localhost:4000](http://localhost:4000).

-You can build, serve, and have a watcher for changes by running the following command:
+You can build, serve, and have a watcher for changes by
+running the following command:

 ```console
 $ ./tool/serve.sh